 By the middle of the 20th century, many hospitals and mental health facilities began including art therapy programs after observing how it promoted emotional, developmental, and cognitive growth in children.
 The discipline continued to grow, soon becoming an important tool for the treatment of children and adults alike.
 Since then, art has become stable in the therapeutic field.

 What can I expect in a transpersonal art therapy session?

-It’s important to note that I will not be diagnosing or “fixing” you.
-I am simply there to help facilitate the process of your own growing self-awareness and healing.
+The basis of this type of this therapy is built on trust, respect and empathy.
+It’s important to know that I will not be diagnosing or “fixing” you.
+I am there to help facilitate the process of your own growing self-awareness, insight, and healing.
 I’ll be your co-pilot, so to speak, but ultimately, you are the guide.

 How can I book a session?

-You can fill in the form here and I will get back to you shortly.
+You can fill in the form below and I will get back to you.